Alire-/movie-crawlr/README.md

 * [Google Python Style Guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html)
 * [XPath](http://www.w3.org/TR/xpath/)
 * [The Open Movie Database API](http://www.omdbapi.com/) - used this to get IMDb's movie id for queried movies.

-## Potential add-ons
-* Display a twitter stream with the search query as input, along with the movie metadata.

 ## Problems and bugs encountered
 1. Could not install Scrapy in `virtualenv`